 STAT2011 Statistical Models introduces both data analysis and ideas of probability and statistical distributions used to explain variability of data.
 STAT2012 Statistical Tests deals with the methods of statistical analysis of data.
-Both courses are required to proceed to most Senior Statistics courses.
+Students planning to major in Statistics will need both units.
 For students who wish an introduction to statistical theory, including some probability, STAT2011 could stand alone and could lead to study of stochastic processes in the Senior year, and so may be suited to students of Financial Mathematics and Physics.
 For students whose interest is only in applications of statistics, it would be possible to follow a Junior Statistics course with STAT2012 and to proceed to 12 credit points of Senior courses on applied statistics.

-The advanced course, STAT2911 Probability and Statistical Models, gives a more serious introduction to probability and mathematical statistics, while covering the development of statistical models in STAT2011.
+The advanced unit corresponding to STAT2011, namely STAT2911 Probability and Statistical Models, gives a more serious introduction to probability and mathematical statistics, while covering the development of statistical models in STAT2011.
 Similarly, STAT2912 Statistical Tests (Advanced) gives a more mathematically based treatment of classical statistical methods while covering the ideas introduced in STAT2012.

+STAT2011

-STAT2011 Statistical Models
+Statistical Models

-Semester 1.
-Normal
+6 credit points

-Prerequisite: (MATH1001 or MATH1901 or MATH1906 or MATH1011) and [(MATH1005 or MATH1905 or MATH1015 or STAT1021)].
+Semester 1, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906 or MATH1011) and [(MATH1005 or MATH1905 or MATH1015 or STAT1021)].